wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

     </table>

-    !!! info "Enable self-registration with pre-verified claims" To enable this feature, add the following configuration to the `deployment.toml`.
+    !!! info "Enable self-registration with pre-verified claims" Add the following configuration to the `deployment.toml` to enable this feature.
         ```toml
         [identity_mgt.user_self_registration]
         enable_account_lock_for_verified_preferred_channel = false